zio/zio/docs/overview/running_effects.md

 The ZIO runtime system automatically logs all errors encountered when executing your effects, so long as those errors are not handled by your ZIO code.

-You can specify a custom logger easily using _ZIO Logging_, which can intercept these logged errors and handle them as configured by your logginb ackend.
+You can specify a custom logger easily using _ZIO Logging_, which can intercept these logged errors and handle them as configured by your logging backend.

 ## Next Steps